rtrouton/aws_scripts/rds_mysql_backup_to_s3_bucket/README.md

 The script assumes the following:

-1. The AWS CLI tool and `mysqldump` have been installed.
+1. The AWS CLI tool, `gzip` and `mysqldump` have been installed.
-2. A MySQL connection has been created to provide authentication to the database.
+2. A [MySQL connection](https://dev.mysql.com/doc/refman/5.6/en/mysql-config-editor.html) has been created to provide authentication to the database.

 The script performs the following actions: